notem/pyptlib3/sphinx/API.rst

 .. code-block::
    python

-   pyptlib.server.reportSuccess('rot13', ('127.0.0.1', 42042))
+   server.reportMethodSuccess('rot13', ('127.0.0.1', 42042))

-Everytime a transport failed to launch, the application calls :func:`pyptlib.server.reportFailure` with the name of the transport and a message.
+Everytime a transport failed to launch, the application should call :func:`server.reportMethodError
+<pyptlib.core.TransportPlugin.reportMethodError>` with the name of
+the transport and a message.

 For example, if *rot26* failed to launch, the appropriate call would be: